 I plan to make the “Celebrity Style HacK” a fixture on the blog where I will be showing you how I think a (trending) celebrity outfit has been patterned.
-Hopefully I might get around to making and sewing actual samples for us to see or you (yes you) might just help us with the sample and send to me or tag me @sewexplicit on Instagram.
-Or let us create a hash tag #CelebrityStyleHack.
+Hopefully, I might get around to making and sewing actual samples for us to see, or you (yes you) might just help us with the sample and send it to me or tag me @sewexplicit on Instagram.
+Or let us create a hashtag #CelebrityStyleHack.
 Hehehe.

 Now to today’s outfit.
 Let us analyse the style, the focus being on the Jacket.
 From the different pictures online-

 The jacket features:

 - A high roll shawl collar with a seam on the Centre back

 - A raglan sleeve with a fitting dart on the shoulder.
 Note that the sleeve is quite loose.

 - A crossover front with at least one press button for fastening

 - No visible darting but still relatively fitted at the waist.